 In the second half of the project, developed during the return phase at Fondazione Eni Enrico Mattei, the improved WITCH model will be employed in scenario assessment calculations.
 Firstly, the prospects in Europe of renewables, CCS and nuclear will be analysed.
 In particular, attention will be focused not so much on the pure technology aspects, but rather on policy issues such as the role of incentives in renewable diffusion, the slow CCS deployment, or the effects of the nuclear reactors ageing, or of their phase-out.
 Secondly, the focus will move on assessing the role of these technologies (and the consequent evolution of the electric infrastructure) according to different mitigation scenarios, and in particular considering different levels of global participation in EU-led climate mitigation.

-The project starts on January 16, 2017 and finishes on January 15, 2019.
-The two partner institutions are: Fondazione Eni Enrico Mattei (Supervisor: Prof. Massimo Tavoni until July 2018, Prof. Manfred Hafner afterwards) and the University of California, Berkeley (Supervisor: Prof. Daniel Kammen).
+The project lasted two years, from January 16, 2017 to January 15, 2019.
+The two partner institutions were: Fondazione Eni Enrico Mattei (Supervisor: Prof. Massimo Tavoni until July 2018, Prof. Manfred Hafner afterwards) and the University of California, Berkeley (Supervisor: Prof. Daniel Kammen).

 The MERCURY project “Modeling the European power sector evolution: low-carbon generation technologies (renewables, CCS, nuclear), the electric infrastructure and their role in the EU leadership in climate policy” has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 706330.